The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Results

-Given these premises, Figure~\ref{e_lz_sims} shows the stars that, according to the GMMKin, are highly likely to be linked to the streams of the aforementioned clusters, and how they are redistributed in the E-L$_z$ plane.
-Table~\ref{stream_ID} in Appendix~\ref{app:chem_compatible} shows the APOGEE identifiers of these stream stars, together with their associated parent cluster.
-The Table also contains a third column, where we add additional details (for example, if the star is an interloper and not a robust stream candidate, see Sect.~\ref{neph_GCstreams} for an explanation and discussion on this point).
-Our GMMKin finds 6 stars that are kinematically compatible with $\omega$~Cen, 1 with NGC~6205, 1 with NGC~6254, 1 with NGC~6273, 9 with NGC~6656, 2 with NGC~6809, and none with NGC~6752.
-When we restrict ourselves to Al-rich stars only (Fig.~\ref{e_lz_sims}), we find one star compatible with $\omega$~Cen, and five with NGC~6656.
 Note that some of the stars found by the GMMKin method may actually be part of the clusters themselves.
 For example, we find one star compatible with $\omega$~Cen and four stars (3 of which are also Al-rich) compatible with NGC~6656 that have a \texttt{VB\_PROB}= -999 \rm thus, in the selection presented in Sect.~\ref{obsdata}, they are kept among the field population.
 According to the RV-based membership presented in \citet{schiavon2023}, instead, their probability of belonging to their corresponding cluster is higher than 0.97 (see Tab.~\ref{stream_ID}).
 The fact that these stars are retrieved as being associated with the cluster progenitor can be seen as a sanity check of our adopted procedure.
-Finally, Fig.~\ref{Nephele_longlat} reports the distribution in the sky of \textit{Nephele} candidate stars, and of its golden sample, together with $\omega$~Centauri, its family of globular clusters, as identified in \citet{pagnini2025}, and their likely stream stars.
+Finally, Fig.~\ref{Nephele_longlat} reports the distribution in the sky of Nephele candidate stars, and of its golden sample, together with $\omega$~Centauri, its family of GCs, as identified in \citet{pagnini2025}, and their likely stream stars.
 The distribution of these stars is clearly influenced by the APOGEE footprint.
-However, it is interesting to see how \textit{Nephele}'s stars are distributed across the entire sky, and how the stars in the streams can also be at large angular distances from the clusters we have associated them with, thus demonstrating the full potential of such an analysis.
+However, it is interesting to see how Nephele's stars are distributed across the entire sky, and how the stars in the streams can also be at large angular distances from the clusters we have associated them with, thus demonstrating the full potential of such an analysis.